Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-asl-deep-learning.md

+---
+layout: post
+title: "American Sign Language recognition with Deep Learning"
+tags: [ Project, python, pandas, Data Visualization, Tensorflow, Deep Learning, keras, Sequential, CNN, convolutional neural network]
+date: 2019-04-22
+excerpt: "American Sign Language (ASL) is the primary language used by many deaf individuals in North America, and it is also used by hard-of-hearing and hearing individuals.
+The language is as rich as spoken languages and employs signs made with the hand, along with facial gestures and bodily postures.<br/>
+In this project, I trained a convolutional neural network to classify images of ASL letters. "
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/asl-deep-learning/tree/master/datasets).

+---
 ## 1. American Sign Language (ASL)
 <p>American Sign Language (ASL) is the primary language used by many deaf individuals in North America, and it is also used by hard-of-hearing and hearing individuals.
 The language is as rich as spoken languages and employs signs made with the hand, along with facial gestures and bodily postures.</p>
 <p><img src="https://s3.amazonaws.com/assets.datacamp.com/production/project_509/img/asl.png" alt="american sign language"></p>